mlevit/aws-auto-cleanup/README.md

 #### Services

-Table includes the `clean` attribute which informs Auto Cleanup if the service should be cleaned and the `ttl` attribute which stores the time to live in days for that service resource pair.
+The table includes the `clean` attribute which informs Auto Cleanup if the service should be cleaned and the `ttl` attribute which stores the time to live in days for that service resource pair.

 | Service           | Resource Type   | Clean | TTL |
 | ----------------- | --------------- | ----- | --- |